department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/conversation-guide.md

 - Could you please go back to the original web page you opened?

 ### Task 6: [Check the current disability compensation rates]
 You'd like to see VA's current disability compensation rates.
-How would you find this?
+How would you find these?
 - *RECORD navigation--what they clicked/tapped on in which area of the screen*
     - *Create account / Search / Other search tools / Popular on VA.gov / Benefit hubs / Benefit promo (PACT Act) / VA News Promo (Pathfinder) / Header / Footer*
 - How would you rate the ease of finding what you were looking for on a scale from 1 to 5, where 1 is *difficult* and 5 is *easy*?
 And why?